Tio Kingdom: Trade

 The Tio participated in an elaborate trade network linking the communities of the Atlantic coast to those along the Congo River, and those along its tributaries north of Pool Malebo.
 Prior to the arrival of the Portuguese in the 15th century, the Tio likely exported baskets, mats, and pots in exchange for similar goods.
 By the 16th century, the Tio regularly exported slaves (both criminals and free-men) for a high enough price, such that Ansiku (the Kikongo term for the Tio) became a category of slave in Brazil (although it likely included non-Tio slaves from the same market).
 Slaves were sold on the presumption that they would be treated the same as the Tio treated their own slaves.
 In the 17th century there were two trade routes to the Pool; one from Loango where raphia cloth was used as currency, and one from Luanda where nzimbu was used (both were used at the Pool).
-Goods such as firearms and gunpowder were imported.
+Goods such as muskets and gunpowder were imported.
 Caravans from both Loango (led by the Vili) and Luanda (led by Portuguese pombeiros) relied on slave carriers.
 By the turn of the 18th century the Lower Kasai north of the Pool was being integrated into the long-distance network, resulting in an influx of slaves and ivory.

 In the early-19th century, the long-distance trade mainly consisted of slaves in exchange for European imports.
 From 1840, exports of slaves were rapidly replaced by that of ivory, with the Tio linking suppliers and coastal communities and controlling the ivory trade.
 Other goods were traded more locally.
 The three trading centres were located among the Laadi in the west, Ntsei near the Lower Nkeni in the north, and Pool Malebo in the east.
 Caravans predominated in the dry season, and canoes operated all-year round.
 The Tio controlled the trading centres near Pool Malebo, namely Mfwa and Mpila (now Brazzaville) and Ntamo and Ntsaasa (now Kinshasa).
 Iron objects came to be imported from further up the Congo, neutering the local smithing industry.
 Drums and boats were also imported, as well as unũ (luxury brass objects from Loango), and slaves largely came from the Lower Congo.
 Goods imported from the coast included European cloths, guns, gunpowder, crockery, mirrors, beads and shells, candles, and brass goods.
 Goods exported by the Tio of the grassland plains included ivory, groundnuts, slaves, raphia, goats, fowls, buffalo, tobacco, rubber, produce, and baskets.